Design Inspiration from Ulrica Wihlborg

 We centered the sink so it sits right in the middle of those pretty bay windows, and when you enter the kitchen that’s the first thing you see.
 The entire kitchen is basically white, from floor to ceiling.
 So the sink not only provides a focal point, but brings in much needed texture.
 And I love that it’s made of jute and cement, because it goes with the eco-friendly design of the home.
 And with three small kids, that sink is not only gorgeous but it’s so functional!
 It really “makes” the entire kitchen.

-NT: Having been a part of the media and also regularly featured by it, do you have tips for people who’d like to get their home featured in a shelter magazine or top home design site?
+NT: Having been a part of the media, do you have tips for people who’d like to get their home featured in a shelter magazine or top home design site?

 UW: I highly recommend hiring a publicist if you are doing a large project and you really want to get it published.
 Otherwise, style your home with flowers and decor, and hire a great professional photographer who knows how to shoot interiors.
 It’s easier if you can provide publications with editorial-style photographs when you try to get your home featured.
 Also, most publications want the home as an exclusive first-look, so don’t post everything on Instagram before publication date!